FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - dtM (3.402823e+38) – desired mooring model maximum time step (s).
 In MoorDyn-F if this is left blank it defaults to the :ref:`driver file <MDF_driver_in>` dtC value or the OpenFAST time step.
- - CFL (0.5) – Desired mooring model maximum Courant-Friedich-Lewy factor
+ - CFL (0.5) – Desired mooring model maximum Courant-Friedich-Lewy factor.
+CFL is the ratio between the time step and the natural period, computed considering the math described in :ref:`the troubleshooting section <troubleshooting>`.
  - tScheme (RK2): The time integrator.
 It should be one of Euler, LEuler, Heun, RK2, RK4, AB2, AB3, AB4, LAB2, LAB3, LAB4,
    BEuler\ *N*, Midpoint\ *N*, ACA\ *N*, Wilson\ *N*.
 Look at the :ref:`time schemes documentation <tschemes>` to learn more about this.
  - g (9.81): The gravity acceleration (m/s^2)
  - rho (1025): The water density (kg/m^3)
  - WtrDpth (0.0): The water depth (m).
-In MoorDyn-C the bathymetry file path can be inputted here.
+In MoorDyn-F the bathymetry file path can be inputted here.
  - kBot (3.0e6): The bottom stiffness (Pa/m)
  - cBot (3.0e5): The bottom damping (Pa-s/m)
  - dtIC (1.0 C, 2.0 F): The threshold amount of time the system must be converged for to be